ISISNeutronMuon/MDANSE/Doc/pages/plotting.rst

 <insert>

+.. _units:

 Units
 =====

 The units used by MDANSE are nm for length and ps for time, and their inverses for Q (nm\ :sup:`-1`) and angular frequencies,  (ps\ :sup:`-1`).
 Any input must be given using these units, and the output files do also employ the same units.
-The 2D/3D plotter includes the Python magnitude module, so you can modify the units when plotting the results using the `Axes settings <#_Axes_settings>`__ (available from the context menu that appears by right clicking on the plot).
+The :ref:`2d3dplotter` includes the Python magnitude module, so you can modify the units when plotting the results using the `Axes settings <#_Axes_settings>`__ (available from the context menu that appears by right clicking on the plot).
 If